Carol Burnett puts variety, and music, back in her show

 Burnett liked to stick musicians into sketches too, as she did when she gave Charles a rare acting gig as a bar piano player talking to a sad drinker played by Burnett.
 He was delighted to do it, telling Burnett, “Nobody ever asks me to do stuff like this.”

-There are also lost sketches in the expanded episodes, which Burnett brought back along with distributor Time Life, with more comedy from the show’s classic core cast of Burnett, Waggoner, Harvey Korman, Tim Conway and Lawrence, who was just 18 in the first episodes.
+There are restored sketches in the expanded episodes too, with more comedy from the show’s classic core cast of Burnett, Waggoner, Harvey Korman, Tim Conway and Lawrence, who was just 18 in the first episodes.

 “They would never let me hire Vicki now,” Burnett said.
 “Just 18, with no experience?
 No way.”